Department of Theatre

 THE 495 Theatre Capstone

 This capstone course provides students with opportunities to investigate their areas of interest in Theatre in depth and create the performance pieces, designs, stage management documents, dramaturgy, etc. necessary for professional portfolios to represent themselves in the workplace.
 Students will also develop a career plan in order to map out a path for employment or further training upon leaving USM.
-Prerequisites: College Writing & THE 150.
+Prerequisite: THE 496(may be taken concurrently).
 Cr.
 3.